-The Year 9 unit is a practical unit in which students learn about how individuals and businesses manage consumer and financial risks and rewards.
+International Trade and interdependence, unit studied in Year 9 is a practical unit in which students learn about how individuals and businesses manage consumer and financial risks and rewards.

 Through the application of contemporary issues, students learn about scams, identity theft, buy now-pay later options and customer loyalty programs.
 Students examine the role of Australia's financial sector and its effect on economic decision-making by individuals and businesses.
 This includes an investigation of different products and services offered by banks.
 They learn about how and why businesses seek to create and maintain a competitive advantage and develop their entrepreneurial traits.

 They explain the interdependence of participants in the global market and the effect on economic decision-making and Australia's pattern of trade with Asia.